kfkhalili/learning-ruby-on-rails-a-personal-record/chapter1.md

 * The tutorial is self-sufficient.
 Sounds good.
 * Having a background in HTML and programming helps.
 I'm safe.
-* He repeats that complete beginners have completed his tutorial, no problem.
+* He repeats that complete beginners have completed his tutorial.
+Reassuring.
+* He says doing the tutorial twice has helped some people.
+Yeah, maaaaaybe.
+* If you have no programming experience, you should learn Ruby.
+No problem here.
 *